• Skip to primary navigation

 What dipping sauces go well with homemade chicken nuggets?

-Some popular dipping sauces include ketchup, barbecue sauce, honey mustard dipping sauce, ranch dressing, buffalo sauce, and sweet and sour sauce.
+Some popular dipping sauces include ketchup, barbecue sauce, honey mustard dipping sauce, Homemade Ranch Dip, buffalo sauce, and sweet and sour sauce.
 Nuggets would also go well with Avocado Aioli.

 Can I freeze homemade chicken nuggets?